 Look at the Extra Services a School May Provide

 Many schools, particularly in Latin America, also offer homestay placements for a more immersive experience without having to seek a family out on your own.
-In those cases, you know the family home is located near the school and that the family is used to hosting other students.

 You may also find value in schools that are willing to arrange transportation or tours for you, although in many spots it can be advantageous to do that independently.